secretstartups/handbook/product/ux/product-design/ux-roadmaps/ux-theme-workshops/index.html.md

 ### Activity 1: Goal and Vision warm-up (10 minutes)

-Ask everyone to open the Mural file (share the link over the Zoom chat), and introduce the first exercise.
+Ask everyone to open the FigJam file (share the link over the Zoom chat), and introduce the first exercise.

 >💡 This exercise is part warm-up, to get everyone talking and part exercise for creating UX Themes.